 Bouchard’s nodes are bony nodules, or osteophytes, that form on the middle joint of the fingers.
-They often appear as a result of osteoarthritis.
+They often result from osteoarthritis and can cause pain and rigidity in the finger.

 Keep reading to learn more about Bouchard’s nodes, including the symptoms, causes, and treatment options.